Since I took liberties with Donna Hay's recipe, I want to capture those changes here.

 Line your springform pan with a parchment circle.
-I sprayed the springform bottom to help the parchment adhere.
+I sprayed the springform bottom with Pam to help the parchment adhere.

 I took a shortcut with the crust and bought an Oreo crust from the baking aisle, but poured the crumbs into an 8" springform pan and pressed it into the bottom and sides.